SycuroLab/metassemble/README.md

 ### Steps

-1) Metagenome assembly using metaspades.
+1) Metagenome assembly using metaSPAdes.
+Includes error correction by default.
+To disable, this, set the `error_corr` parameter to `FALSE` in the `config.yaml` file.
+See [paper](https://genome.cshlp.org/content/27/5/824.short) for details about metaSPAdes.

-2) QC on metagenome assembly metaquast.
+2) QC on metagenome assembly MetaQUAST.
+More details [here](http://quast.sourceforge.net/metaquast).